Japan: Sumo wrestler deaths raise obesity concerns | DW | 02.12.2021

 In May of last year, 28-year-old wrestler Kyotaka Omori, who was known by the sumo name "Shobushi," died in May 2020 after contracting the coronavirus in April of that year.

-Omori, who competed in the lower divisions of the sport, was only admitted to the hospital the following in May after he started to cough up blood, but his condition was complicated by diabetes.
-He later died of multiple organ failure.
+Omori, who competed in the lower divisions of the sport, was only admitted to hospital the following month after he started to cough up blood.
+His condition was complicated by diabetes, and he later died of multiple organ failure.

 Following Omori's death, Anatoly Mikhakhanov, a Russian-born wrestler, who fought under the name Orora and was the heaviest wrestler in the history of Japan's national sport, warned last year that wrestlers were risking their health in search of victory on the sport's sacred dohyo, or raised ring.

-Mikhakhanov had tipped the scales at 292.6 kilograms (645 pounds) at his peak weight.
+Mikhakhanov had tipped the scales at 292.6 kilograms (645 pounds) at his heaviest.

 In an interview with The Asahi Shimbun newspaper, Mikhakhanov said: "It's never easy to stay healthy as long as you are living the life of a sumo wrestler."